jackgray/narc_arch/docs/source/forms.rst

 Budibase
 ----------
-By storing our data in MongoDB or PostgreSQL, rather than MS Access proprietary .accdb or .mdb format, we make it available and easily consumable by all of our services, including direct calls by
-python and matlab scripting.

 Budibase offers an intuitive web gui for viewing this data store and creating documents and forms from it.
 Similar to Airtable or the MS Access frontend, only it can be self-hosted on the same